arduino-json

 On the other hand, an array is a list of objects ordered sequentially.
 Access to the objects is done through their position.

 Of course, both types (array and objects) can be composed to create nested objects.
-For example, the following Json symbolizes an object of a person with Id 12, and name Peter, with an array of the fruits he likes, and a nested object with his address.
+For example, the following Json represents a person object with Id 12, name Peter, with an array of fruits they like, and a nested object with their address.

 Using Arduino Json

-The “magic” of Arduino Json, in its version 6, resides in the JsonDocument object that abstracts a Json document and has the tools to facilitate its serialization and deserialization.
+The “magic” of Arduino Json, in its version 6, lies in the JsonDocument object which abstracts a Json document and provides the tools to facilitate its serialization and deserialization.

-Internally, the library has objects to represent Arrays (JsonArray), objects (JsonObject), and key/value relationships (JsonVariant) that support String, integers, floating-point numbers, booleans, and null.
-However, in most cases, it is transparent during its use.
+Internally, the library has objects to represent Arrays (JsonArray), objects (JsonObject), and key/value pairs (JsonVariant) that support String, integers, floating-point numbers, booleans, and null.
+However, in most cases, it is transparent during use.

-First, we create a JsonDocument that can be of type StaticJsonDocument or DynamicJsonDocument (we will see the difference below).
+First, we create a JsonDocument which can be of type StaticJsonDocument or DynamicJsonDocument (we will see the difference below).

 StaticJsonDocument<200> doc;